Belief in higher forces who take an active interest in the affairs of humanity is the historical rule. What we have today is the exception.

 Glossary That Isn’t Just A Glossary

-Complex psychosis and simple psychosis = the former involves what seem like scripted hallucinations or coincidences, and often involves complex rationalisations and serious efforts to understand the mysteries of the world; the latter involves simple paranoia or simple delusions or simple contextual hallucinations and the like, and can be relatively easily explained in terms of errors in natural brain functions, at least in principle.
+Complex psychosis and simple psychosis = the former involves losing control of your mind in a way that seems scripted or lacking an adequate cause, and often involves complex rationalisations and serious efforts to understand the mysteries of the world; the latter involves simple paranoia or simple delusions or simple contextual hallucinations and the like, and can be relatively easily explained in terms of errors in natural brain functions, at least in principle.
 Complex psychosis, on the other had, requires the existence of an inexplicable Jungian unconscious mind or a godlike system of mind control.

 Clairvoyant = a person who seems to be able to access information through means other than the known senses relatively consistently.
 Evidence of clairvoyance has been methodically gathered since the late 19th century.
 It seems also to have been demonstrated in the lab a few times, though comments to the contrary are widespread.
 Personal experience remains the best source of enlightenment on this issue, as clairvoyants are typically uninterested in fame or validation, and may even suffer the loss of their abilities when trying to demonstrate them to the sceptical world.